All Episodes

 So the president lies again because, well, that's what this president does regularly.

-Um I'm gonna get to this later in the program.
+I'm going to get to this later in the program.

 I bet you didn't know that the Clintons, as they attacked Donald Trump University.

-Number one, we learned that the judge involved in the case, oh, it turns out he is a the presiding judge is a uh uh over the university Trump University case is a member of La Rassa.
+Number one, we learned that the judge involved in the case, oh, it turns out he is the presiding judge over the University, Trump University case, is a member of La Rasa.

 You know, La Rasa, meaning the race lawyers group.